3lbits/CIM4NoUtility/README.md

 ## Background

-Integrations, exchange of models and data between systems and businesses and will become an important and essential process for the energy industry.
+Integrations, exchange of models and data between systems and businesses will become an important and essential process for the energy industry.
 Today this process is often a based on one to one integrations between systems/applications and ad-hoc solutions.

-In the project «DIGIN CIM grunnprofiler for beregninger og simuleringer i distribusjonsnett» DIGIN wants to engage with the DSOs and the vendors to develop and standardice a set of common profiles for analysis and simulation purposes in tools and systems like SCADA, DMS, NIS and GIS.
-The outcome will be increased reuse of an interface, higher data quality and lower implementation cost for all system applications and interface.
+In the project «DIGIN CIM grunnprofiler for beregninger og simuleringer i distribusjonsnett» DIGIN wants to engage with the DSOs and the vendors to develop and standardize a set of common profiles for analysis and simulation purposes in tools and systems like SCADA, DMS, NIS and GIS.
+The outcome will be increased reuse of an interface, higher data quality and lower implementation cost for all system applications and interfaces.
 This again will contribute to more efficient operations and grid development.

-DIGIN has developed a test model, the DIGIN10 model for the regional and local distribution grid , that can be used together with the NORDIC44 transmission grid model for the nordic TSO grid.
+DIGIN has developed a test model, the DIGIN10 model for the regional and local distribution grid, that can be used together with the NORDIC44 transmission grid model for the nordic TSO grid.
 The DIGIN10 model contains the whole grid from the transmission connection to the local end user.

 CIM16 and CGMES 2.4.16 is the basis for the profiles and test model developed and will be available on CIM17 and CGMES 3.0 in the future.
 The DIGIN10 and NORDIC44 model has a common boundary profile file that contains definitions, classes and attributes that are used across the two adjoining models.